-The General Fund is the general operating fund of the School District which is utilized to account for all revenues and expenditures except those required to be accounted for in another fund.
+The General Fund is the general operating fund of the School District which is utilized to account for all revenues and expenditures except those accounted for in another fund.
 For financial reporting purposes, the Athletic Fund, a separate accounting fund, is presented as part of the General Fund.